Central Park jogger case: Confessions

 The videotaped confessions started on April 21, after the detectives finished unrecorded interrogations during which the suspects were in custody for at least seven hours.
 Santana, McCray, and Richardson made video statements in the presence of parents.
 Wise made several statements unaccompanied by any parent, guardian or counsel.
 Lopez was interviewed on videotape in the presence of his parents on April 21, 1989, beginning at 3:30 a.m.
 He named others of the group by first names in the group attacks on other persons but denied any knowledge of the female jogger.
 None of the six had defense attorneys during the interrogations or videotape process.
-McCray, Richardson, Salaam, Santana and Wise told police they had been part of a makeshift group of about 30 people, some of whom had committed various crimes, some of who had merely observed those crimes.
+McCray, Richardson, Salaam, Santana and Wise told police they had been part of a makeshift group of about 30 people, some of whom had committed various crimes, some of whom had merely observed those crimes.
 According to a later statement by District Attorney Nancy Ryan, "[a]ll five implicated themselves in a number of the crimes which had occurred in the park."

 While the accounts offered of the crimes beside the rape were accurate, their accounts of the rape contained discrepancies as to "when, where and how it happened."
-Only Wise made any statement about the different times and locations of the jogger attack, and detectives had taken Wise to the park to observe the crime scene before he made his videotaped confession.
+Only Wise made any statement about the different times and locations of the jogger attack, but detectives had taken Wise to the park, providing him details and direct observations of the crime scene, before he made his videotaped confession.
 None of the five said that he had raped the jogger, but each confessed to having been an accomplice—each youth said that he had only helped restrain the jogger, or touched her sexually, while one or more others had raped her.
 Their confessions varied as to who they identified as having participated in the rape, including naming several youths who were never questioned.
 In his untaped confession, Salaam went the furthest in admitting some culpability, claiming to have struck the jogger with a pipe at the beginning of the incident.